Grading & Ranking

 The deadlines for faculty to turn in grades to Academic Services are as follows:

-- Autumn Quarter: 14th day of Winter Quarter
+- Autumn Quarter: 7th calendar day from the start of Winter Quarter

-- Winter Quarter: 14th day of Spring Quarter
+- Winter Quarter: 7th calendar day from the start of Spring Quarter

-- Spring Quarter (upper-level classes): 14th day after the end of the upper-level exam period
+- Spring Quarter (upper-level classes): 14th calendar day after the end of the upper-level exam period

-- Spring Quarter (1L): 14th day after the end of the 1L exam period
+- Spring Quarter (1L classes): 14th calendar day after the end of the 1L exam period

-- Summer Quarter: 14th day after the end of the exam period
+- Summer Quarter: 14th calendar day after the end of the exam period

 These deadlines are subject to the following exceptions: